mrcrypster/datachild/articles/how-to-format-data-using-openai-api.md

-## CSV quoting, delimiters and empty values rules
+## CSV quoting, delimiters, and empty values rules

 By tweaking our prompt, we can ensure the output CSV is well formatted and follows our requirements: